Died Home on Tuesday, 5th June 1917, age 38.

 36 Avenue Road, Coseley, Staffs.

 Joseph Vincent (49, Brickyard Labourer, born Sedgley), his wife Lavinia (46, Fruiter, born Tipton), and their 8 children: Jenny (23, born Tipton), John (21, born Tipton), Charlotte (19, born Tipton), Annie (15, born Tipton), Benjamin (11, born Sedgley), May (9 born Sedgley), Nora (5, born Coseley), and Nina (1, born Coseley).

 John Vincent (30, General Labourer at Gasworks, born Tipton), his wife Mary Ann (30, born Wolverhampton), and their 2 children: Dollie (5, born Tipton), and Winston (4, born Tipton).

 John's widow, Mary Ann, received his outstanding army pay and allowances in December 1917; this amounted to £2/3/2d (2 pounds, 3 shillings and 2 pence).
 He was not entitled to a post-war War Gratuity payment.

 The Soldier's Effects entry for John Vincent records that he died on 5th June 1917 at Swaythling, and gave the cause of death as 'suicide'.
-Swaythling was an Army Remount Depot which provided horses for all branches of the army; it was located on the outskirts of Southampton.
+Swaythling was an Army Remount Depot which provided horses for all branches of the army; it was located on the northern outskirts of Southampton.
 John is shown as being attached to the 4th Reserve Battery, Royal Garrison Artillery.